A message from Marna Davis, Co-Chairman of the Fibrolamellar Cancer Foundation

 2. Build your care team

 If you have been diagnosed with cancer, it is important to see an oncologist or surgeon who has experience in your specific disease.
 Patients diagnosed with rare cancers like fibrolamellar often have difficulty finding physicians knowledgeable in their disease.
+Many major medical centers have teams with deep experience in treating FLC patients like you and conduct research into the disease.
 FCF has compiled a list of doctors who have experience in treating other fibrolamellar patients.
 Click here to find a physician near you.

 Currently, there is a broad community of patients, caregivers, doctors, and researchers fighting to find a cure for fibrolamellar.
 You are not alone.
-Click here to view a range of places to get your questions answered and build a personal connection to others within the fibrolamellar community.
+Click here to learn about ways to get your questions answered and build personal connections to others within the fibrolamellar community.

 In addition, patients are encouraged to participate in the National Cancer Institute’s “Natural History Study for Rare Solid Tumors“.
 This effort is designed to better understand how rare solid tumors like FLC develop and grow.
 Natural history studies like this will help researchers learn more about fibrolamellar carcinoma (FLC) and will help shape the design and development of clinical trials to test new treatment options.
 During the enrollment process, NCI’s clinical care team is happy to review interested patient’s treatment plans and provide second opinions.
 Learn more.